Actual exchange rates (AER)

 Stochastic techniques

-Stochastic techniques incorporate results from repeated simulations using key financial parameters which are subject to random variations and are projected into the future.
+Stochastic techniques incorporate results from repeated simulations using key financial parameters that are subject to random variations and are projected into the future.

 Subordinated debt